sohamsshah/insight-jainism/README.md

 # Insight Jainism

 This website is built using javascript and css.
-JavaScript is the programming language of the Web. in this website built high level core concepts for javascript.
+JavaScript is the programming language of the Web and this is easy to learn.. in this website built high level core concepts for javascript.